GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Defines the UNIX user *name* or numeric user *uid* of the user that the daemon processes should be run as.
-If this option is not supplied the daemon processes will be run as the same user that Apache would run child processes, as defined by the `User`_ directive, and it is not necessary to set this to the Apache user yourself.
+If this option is not supplied the daemon processes will be run as the same user that Apache would run child processes, as defined by the `User <ApacheHTTPDUser_>`_ directive, and it is not necessary to set this to the Apache user yourself.

     Note that this option is ignored if Apache wasn't started as the root user, in which case no matter what the settings, the daemon processes